NathanDagDane/DTU.SimpleProcessorSim/README.md

 | `NOP`            |    no operation     |
 | `END`            | end of instructions |

+It works with 16 registers `R0-R15` and 256 memory addresses `0-255`.
+Some test programs are provided written in a simplified assembly language.

 ## Prerequisites
 ### VENV:
 This does not use any external packages.